The Devil Plays: Plot

-Forrest is smoking alone on his terrace and sees Gordon Stiles attempting to leave his room through the balcony, but he doesn’t and goes back inside his room.
-Grace Stiles knocks on her husband Gordon’s door and asks if he is in bed.
-He obviously lies to her and says that he is in bed when he’s still fully dressed and awake.
+Forrest is smoking alone on his terrace and sees Gordon Stiles attempting to leave his room through the balcony, but he does not and goes back inside his room.
+Grace Stiles knocks on her husband Gordon's door and asks if he is in bed.
+He obviously lies to her and says that he is in bed when he is still fully dressed and awake.
 Then, Gordon does leave his room through the balcony door.
-Duncan is seen sneaking in the hallway and tries to enter Jerry’s room, but stops and hides and watches someone leave Jerry’s room.
-It’s not clear who; only a shadow is seen.
-Suddenly, Jerry’s body is seen on his bedroom floor.
+Duncan is seen sneaking in the hallway and tries to enter Jerry's room, but stops and hides and watches someone leave Jerry's room.
+It is not clear who; only a shadow is seen.
+Suddenly, Jerry's body is seen on his bedroom floor.

-The police have appeared and begin interrogating the guests in the parlor regarding Jerry’s murder.
-He’s been stabbed to death by a large knife.
-They investigate the guests in the rooms next to Jerry’s.
-The Quincys are found asleep and it’s determined that they were poisoned with sleeping powder in their water container.
-Forrest had drank water from his pitcher too, but wasn’t poisoned so the police believe that his pitcher was poisoned afterwards.
+The police have appeared and begin interrogating the guests in the parlor regarding Jerry's murder.
+He has been stabbed to death with a large knife.
+They investigate the guests in the rooms next to Jerry's.
+The Quincys are found asleep and it is determined that they were poisoned with sleeping powder in their water container.
+Forrest had drunk water from his pitcher too, but was not poisoned so the police believe that his pitcher was poisoned afterwards.
 The police accuse Diana of the murder when they learn that she was in his room around the time of his death.
-To protect his lover Diane, Forrest tells them that he actually committed the murder, but the police don’t believe him.
-They know he’s a murder mystery writer and is a crime solver so Captain Brown lets him help with the investigation.
+To protect his lover Diane, Forrest tells them that he actually committed the murder, but the police do not believe him.
+They know he is a murder mystery writer and is a crime solver so Captain Brown lets him help with the investigation.
 Diane however is being arrested for murder and is going to be taken to the police station for questioning.

 Forrest and the police question the Quincys because Jerry was the financial backer for the shady Tea Room that they run.
-They claim it’s a lie, but they are overheard by the police admitting it’s true.
+They claim it's a lie, but they are overheard by the police admitting it's true.

-Forrest and the police go to question Rita Kane, whom the newspaper reports is claiming to be Jerry’s wife and has put in a claim for his estate.
+Forrest and the police go to question Rita Kane, whom the newspaper reports is claiming to be Jerry's wife and has put in a claim for his estate.
 Just before they leave, police Sgt.
-Snyder discovers that he has misplaced the large knife that they found near Jerry’s body.
+Snyder discovers that he has misplaced the large knife that they found near Jerry's body.

-While questioning Rita, her brother Duncan appears and tells the police that Rita met Jerry through him and that they were at Jerry’s home the night before the murder.
-Duncan tells the police that Jerry had his allowance cut off by his family and he was afraid of being totally disinherited if his family found out that he was married to a “Showgirl” like Rita.
-Rita says that they got married because he couldn’t “make the great, if you know what I mean, any other way” and that she knew that he was playing around.
+While questioning Rita, her brother Duncan appears and tells the police that Rita met Jerry through him and that they were at Jerry's home the night before the murder.
+Duncan tells the police that Jerry had his allowance cut off by his family and he was afraid of being totally disinherited if his family found out that he was married to a "Showgirl" like Rita.
+Rita says that they got married because he could not "make the great, if you know what I mean, any other way" and that she knew that he was playing around.
 Duncan says that Rita threatened Jerry to go public with their marriage, but he convinced her to leave instead because she would be disinherited too if she went public.